UFHealth/generator-wp/README.md

 UF Health WordPress Project Generator
 =================

-Generator-wp is a [Yeoman](http://yeoman.io) generator for generating a base WordPress plugin (with themes to come) for use on UF Health WordPress properties based, in part, on [generator-wp-make by 10up](https://github.com/10up/generator-wp-make).
+Generator-wp is a [Yeoman](http://yeoman.io) generator for generating a base WordPress plugin (with themes to come) or a test environment for WordPress itself for use on UF Health WordPress properties based, in part, on [generator-wp-make by 10up](https://github.com/10up/generator-wp-make).

 ## Installation